webrecorder/browsertrix-crawler/docs/docs/user-guide/cli-options.md

       --robotsAgent                         Agent to check in addition to '*' fo r robots rules
                                            [string] [default: "Browsertrix/1.x"]
-      --listNotQueued                       If set, write information about URLs not queued to reports/notQueued.jso
+      --reportSkipped                       If set, write information about URLs encountered but not queued to repor
+                                            ts/skippedPages.jsonl
-                                            nl        [boolean] [default: false]
+                                                      [boolean] [default: false]
       --config                              Path to YAML config file
 ```